Use your skills and earn money with your work

 Congratulations to winners!

-Igor B 3 months ago
+Igor B about 11 years ago

 Congratulations to GrabCAD for great engineering challenge.
 Aiming more for three month challenges could be a good idea, so engineers cant plan their time better, thus resulting in high quality submissions.